bw-math/bw-math/source/assignments/problems/statistics/01_ESTIMATION.rst

 .. image:: ../../../assets/imgs/classwork/2016_apstats_frp_01.png
 	:align: center

+Use this information to answer the following questions.

 	a.
 Write a few sentences to describe the distribution of tip amounts for the day shown.

 	b.
 One of the tip amounts was $8.
 If the $8 tip had been $18, what effect would the increase have had on the following statistics?
 Justify your answers.

 		The mean:

 		The median:

 3. **2006, Free Response, #1**